gustanini/WinLib_Gen/README.md

 Password: password
 ```

-After a few moments, our WebDAV and Python3 servers will receive requests and our listener will grab a shell.
+When our victim finally opens the malicious file, our WebDAV and Python3 servers will receive requests and our listener will grab a shell.